Home » Dinner » 15 Minute Garlic Fried Noodles

 Instructions

-• Meanwhile, melt butter in a large skillet on medium to high heat.
+• Cook Garlic: Meanwhile, melt butter in a large skillet on medium to high heat.
 Add about 3/4 cup of the scallions and all of the garlic and sauté for 1-2 minutes until garlic is fragrant.
+Add sugar and mix in until it's all incorporated.
+Add soy sauce and let simmer together for 1 minute.

-• Plate, top with more green onions, your favorite hot sauce or chili garlic sauce and enjoy!
+• Enjoy: Plate, top with more green onions, your favorite hot sauce or chili garlic sauce and enjoy!

 Notes